-Webiny is a developer-friendly serverless CMS which helps you build websites, apps and APIs by providing a set of tools for fast frontend and backend development, a complete and pluginable admin interface and a set of ready-made apps.
-It is built for self-hosting on AWS, but multi-cloud is coming next year.
+Webiny is a platform for building serverless applications and APIs.
+Out of the box, we provide a complete plugin based admin interface and a set of ready-made apps.
+It is built for self-hosting on AWS, but we do consider multi-cloud deployment in the future.

 We've created a very simple system of plugins that powers both the React apps and the API services.
 As soon as you begin developing something with Webiny, you'll be working with plugins.

 With Webiny, you don't have to start from scratch.
 We've developed several apps to get you going right away:

 Admin- this app is a skeleton for all your administration apps.

 File Manager- this app sits at the very core and handles everything related to file management.

 Page Builder- this app helps you to create your pages using a visual editor, without any coding.

 Form Builder- this app allows you to create forms for your website.

 Headless CMS- this app adds content modeling capabilities to your Webiny project.